Arizona and Utah are amongst my favourite places on Earth.

 Tip: Bring good quality hiking boots – the terrain on this trip can be rough.
 I choose Dunham Simon which are durable, waterproof and also available in my whopping shoe size – 15!

 Tip: The weather in the desert can fluctuate greatly between summer and winter – with scorching summer days above 100°F (38°C) and dropping down to 10°F (-12°C) at night in winter.
 The altitude in locations like Bryce Canyon, UT causes notably cooler temps than lower elevations like Sedona, AZ.
 I travelled in early December and just missed the start of snow season, but still experienced dry, bone-chilling temperatures.
-Bring suitably warm jackets, gloves, beanies, neck gaiter and socks.
+Bring suitably warm jackets, gloves, beanies, neck gaiter and socks such as those found on Addnature.

 Phoenix to Page, AZ